tolulopeadeniji86/Coursera--Getting-and-Cleaning-Data---Course-Project/README.md

     Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

+The end result is shown in the file FinalData.txt